The Jaz Life

 The Jaz Life is an album by the American jazz trumpeter Malachi Thompson, recorded in 1991 and released by the Delmark label the following year.
 "Mystic Trumpet Man" is a tribute to Miles Davis.

 Reception

 The Chicago Tribune called the album "spirited and bluesy," writing that Thompson "is a real talent."

-AllMusic reviewer Michael G. Nastos stated: "these six compositions are not only life-affirming, but acknowledgments to such important icons as John Coltrane, Art Blakey, Miles Davis, and some of their important sidemen, who have inspired Thompson during his struggle with a rare lymphomatic cancer ...
+AllMusic reviewer Michael G. Nastos stated that "these six compositions are not only life-affirming, but acknowledgments to such important icons as John Coltrane, Art Blakey, Miles Davis, and some of their important sidemen, who have inspired Thompson during his struggle with a rare lymphomatic cancer ...
 Thompson really hits the note consistently with this band of modern mainstream jazz masters performing at their best.
 Recommended."